We hope you enjoy the beauty + peace of our four incredible locations.

 Often a traditional sauna experience is naked, however if you have booked a communal slot, we require that you wear your swimsuit as you will be sharing the sauna.

 If you have booked a private sauna and you and your fellow guests want to be naked inside the sauna, that’s up to you!
 If you are naked please sit on a towel and check with us first.
-Please do not go onto the beach naked.
+Please do not go outside the sauna naked.

 -